andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

 Let's move on to next part which is preparing repositories for Docker and Kubernetes.
 I am using Docker engine and Kubernetes acts as an orchestrator of containers.

-Fist we will create repository file for Kubernetes
+First we will create repository file for Kubernetes

     #  cat <<EOF > /etc/yum.repos.d/kubernetes.repo
     [kubernetes]